Kingdom of al-Abwab: History

 Very little is known about the history of al-Abwab.
 Before becoming independent it was the northernmost province of Alodia.
 It seems that the province was governed by an official appointed by the Alodian king.
 Archaeological evidence from Soba, the capital of Alodia, suggests a decline of the town and therefore possibly the whole kingdom from the 12th century.
-Is it not known how al-Abwab seceded from Alodia, but by 1276 it appeared as an independent kingdom which, according to al-Mufaddal, controlled "vast territories".
-It was mentioned in relation to the war between Makuria and the Mamluk sultanate: David of Makuria had attacked Aydhab and Aswan, provoking the Mamluk sultan Baybars to retaliate.
+It is not known how al-Abwab seceded from Alodia.
+It appears in 1268/9, after king David of Makuria deposed his uncle Murtashkara and banished his sons to there.
+By 1276 al-Mufaddal described it as controlling "vast territories".
+It was mentioned in relation to the war between Makuria and the Mamluk sultanate: King David had attacked Aydhab and Aswan, provoking the Mamluk sultan Baybars to retaliate.
 In March 1276 the latter reached Dongola, where David was defeated in battle.
 Afterwards he fled to the kingdom of al-Abwab in the south.
 However, Adur, the king of al-Abwab, handed him over to the Muslims, which, according to al-Nuwayri, happened after Adur defeated David in battle and captured him afterwards.
-Al-Mufaddal stated that he handed David over because he was afraid of the Mamluk sultan.
+Al-Mufaddal stated that he handed David over because he was afraid of the Mamluk Sultan.
 In consequence of this war a Mamluk puppet king was instated in Dongola, and was watched over by an Assassin from al-Abwab.

 In 1286 Adur is mentioned again.
-He is recorded as having sent an ambassador to the Mamluk sultan, who not only presented him with gifts in the form of an elephant and a giraffe, but also professed obedience to him.
+He is recorded as having sent an ambassador to the Mamluk Sultan, who not only presented him with gifts in the form of an elephant and a giraffe, but also professed obedience to him.
 Furthermore, the ambassador complained about the hostility of the Mamluk puppet king in Dongola.
 Early the following year the Mamluks sent an ambassador back.
 In 1290 Adur is said to have waged a campaign against a Makuria king named Any, who had fled the country in 1289.
 However, it is far from clear who Any was: in 1289 the kings in Dongola were named Shemamun and Budemma.
 It is possible that he was merely a chieftain.
-Apart of the war against Any, Adur was also engaged in a campaign against an unnamed king who had invaded the land of Anaj, possibly referring to Alodia.
+Apart from the war against Any, Adur was also engaged in a campaign against an unnamed king who had invaded the land of Anaj, possibly referring to Alodia.
 He claimed that once his campaigns were successful the entire Bilad al-Sudan would be under the authority of the Mamluk sultan.
-In 1292 Adur was accused by the king of Makuria of devastating his country.
+In 1292 Adur was accused by the King of Makuria of devastating his country.